 Oga’s Cantina was the first of the dining locations we heard about coming to Galaxy’s Edge.
 This a location much like the space cantina Luke and Obi-Wan go into in the original Star Wars movie, and this is where the best drinks in the galaxy are located.

-It’s alien proprietor, Aga Garra, has strict rules that its patrons have to live by and it has its own way of enforcing the law!
+Its alien proprietor, Aga Garra, has strict rules that its patrons have to live by and it has its own way of enforcing the law!

-Find more about Oga’s Cantina menu and our review here.
+To learn more about how to make Reservations and a complete guide, read more about Oga’s Cantina menu and our review here.